-- obtaining an understanding of the legal and regulatory framework applicable to the Social Fund through discussion with management and application of extensive public sector accountability knowledge.
-The key laws and regulations I considered included the Social Security Administration (Northern Ireland) Act 1992; - making enquires of management and those charged with governance on the Social Fund's compliance with laws and regulations; - · making enquiries of internal audit, management and those charged with governance as to susceptibility to irregularity and fraud, their assessment of the risk of material misstatement due to fraud and irregularity, and their knowledge of actual, suspected and alleged fraud and irregularity; - · completing risk assessment procedures to assess the susceptibility of the Social Fund's financial statements to material misstatement, including how fraud might occur.
+- · obtaining an understanding of the legal and regulatory framework applicable to the Social Fund through discussion with management and application of extensive public sector accountability knowledge.
+The key law considered was the Social Security Administration (Northern Ireland) Act 1992; - making enquires of management and those charged with governance on the Social Fund's compliance with laws and regulations; - making enquiries of internal audit, management and those charged with governance as to susceptibility to irregularity and fraud, their assessment of the risk of material misstatement due to fraud and irregularity, and their knowledge of actual, suspected and alleged fraud and irregularity; - completing risk assessment procedures to assess the susceptibility of the Social Fund's financial statements to material misstatement, including how fraud might occur.
 This included, but was not limited to, an engagement director led engagement team discussion on fraud to identify particular areas, transaction streams and business practices that may be susceptible to material misstatement due to fraud.
-As part of this discussion, I identified potential for fraud in the Social Fund's payments although the level of error was not considered to be material by its nature or value:

-- engagement director oversight to ensure the engagement team collectively had the appropriate competence, capabilities and skills to identify or recognise noncompliance with the applicable legal and regulatory framework throughout the audit; - · documenting and evaluating the design and implementation of internal controls in place to mitigate risk of material misstatement due to fraud and non-compliance with laws and regulations; - designing audit procedures to address specific laws and regulations which the engagement team considered to have a direct material effect on the financial statements in terms of misstatement and irregularity, including fraud.
-These audit procedures included, but were not limited to, reading board and committee minutes, and agreeing financial statement disclosures to underlying supporting documentation and approvals as appropriate; - addressing the risk of fraud as a result of management override of controls by: - performing analytical procedures to identify unusual or unexpected relationships or movements; - testing journal entries to identify potential anomalies, and inappropriate or unauthorised adjustments; - assessing whether judgements and other assumptions made in determining accounting estimates were indicative of
+As part of this discussion, I identified the potential for fraud in the Social Fund's payments although the level of error was not considered to be material by its nature or value; - · engagement director oversight to ensure the engagement team collectively had the appropriate competence, capabilities and skills to identify or recognise non-compliance with the applicable legal and regulatory framework throughout the audit; - designing audit procedures to address specific laws and regulations which the engagement team considered to have a direct material effect on the financial statements in terms of misstatement and irregularity, including fraud.
+These audit procedures included, but were not limited to, reading board and committee minutes, and agreeing financial statement disclosures to underlying supporting documentation and approvals as appropriate; and

-- potential bias; and - investigating significant or unusual transactions made outside of the normal course of business.
+- addressing the risk of fraud as a result of management override of controls by: - performing analytical procedures to identify unusual or unexpected relationships or movements; - assessing whether judgements and other assumptions made in determining accounting estimates were indicative of potential bias; and - investigating significant or unusual transactions made outside of the normal course of business.

 A further description of my responsibilities for the audit of the financial statements is located on the Financial Reporting Council's website www.frc.org.uk/auditorsresponsibilities.
 This description forms part of my certificate.

-In addition, I am required to obtain evidence sufficient to give reasonable assurance that the receipts and payments recorded in the financial statements have been applied to the purposes intended by the Assembly and the financial transactions recorded in the financial statements conform to the authorities which govern them.
+In addition I am required to obtain evidence sufficient to give reasonable assurance that the receipts and payments recorded in the financial statements have been applied to the purposes intended by Assembly and the financial transactions recorded in the financial statements conform to the authorities which govern them.